 When is the Chelsea Flower Show 2021?

-In addition to the new autumn show, the RHS will hold its Virtual Chelsea Flower Show online, during the May show week.
+In addition to the new autumn show, the RHS is holding its Virtual Chelsea Flower Show online, during the May show week.

 Due to increased social distancing measures and a reduction in the amount of visitors the show can accommodate at any one time, RHS has decided to run the show for an extra day in 2021.

-For the first time in its 108 year history, the RHS Chelsea Flower Show will run for six days.
+For the first time in its 108 year history, the RHS Chelsea Flower Show will run for six days this autumn.

-In previous years, the show opened from 8am until 8pm Tuesday to Friday and from 8am until 5.30pm on Saturday
+The show opens from 8am until 8pm Tuesday 21 to Saturday 25 September and from 8am until 5.30pm on Sunday 26 September.

 The Chelsea Flower Show takes place in the grounds of the Royal Hospital Chelsea.
 Nearest tube stop is Sloane Square, which is approximately 10 minutes walk from the showground.